PavanRangani/docs/docs/prd/tasks/tasks.md

 Due Date: Date input field.
 It’s a mandatory field.
 It’s not a past date.

-When notification is not added, and any of the date (start date and due date) is inconsistent shows Error message: `Dates should be in order of: Start Date < Due Date`

-When notification date is available and any of the date is inconsistent shows error message: `Dates should be in order of: Notification Date < Start Date < Due Date`
+When any of the date is inconsistent, it shows error message: `Dates should be in order of: Notification Date < Start Date < Due Date`.

-When `Due Date` is past then show this error message: `Should be <= Current date`.
+When any dated is in past then show this error message: `Should be >= Current date`.

 ##### **Recurring tasks**